8 Best Renters Insurance Companies in Maryland of 2026

 Who is Covered by Renters Insurance?

-If you and your family and maybe your extended family are all living together under the same roof in a rental, these people will be covered by your renters insurance.
+If you and your family and maybe your extended family live together under the same roof in a rental, these people will be covered by your renters insurance.

 But the key here is to read the fine print of your policy.